Viktoriia-Kudina/my-first-project/README.md

 # my-first-project

-Thi is my first poroject
+This is my first poroject